How to Calculate Your Report Card Grades in Philippines?

 When figuring out your high school report card grades in the Philippines, remember a few things.
 Know the grading scale, your assignment grades, and if your teachers use a special grading system.

-How to Calculate Your Report Card Grades
+How to Calculate Your Report Card Grades?

-To get your final grade, understand how much your final exam counts.
-Usually, it’s 20% of your total grade.
 The 1st and 2nd quarters each count for 40%.
 To find your final grade, multiply your 1st and 2nd quarter grades by 0.40 each.
 Also, multiply your final exam grade by 0.20.
 Add these three scores to find your total report card grade.

 How To Compute Grades In Card — Step-by-Step Process